-Northwest Mountain School owners and guides John Race and Olivia Cussen are both fully certified by the AMGA and IFMGA.
+Northwest Mountain School owners and guides John and Olivia Race are both fully certified by the AMGA and licensed by the IFMGA.

 The following is each AMGA discipline as described by the AMGA.